 Most minipigs will happily eat as much cheese as you care to feed them, but too much can cause constipation and indigestion.
 It’s best to provide a minipig small quantities of cheese, using it as a treat or reward, rather than a component of their daily nutrition.

 The best type of cheese to feed a minipig is one that contains only natural ingredients.
 Artificial flavorings and preservatives may cause indigestion and have few nutritional benefits for your mini pig.

 Similarly, grass-fed cheese provides a healthier balance of omega-3 and other nutrients than regular cheeses.

 Some types of cheese also contain probiotics that can benefit a minipig’s gut health.
 Cheeses with the most healthy bacteria include “aged, traditional cheddars, Gouda, and Alpine cheeses like Gruyère.”

 Cheese byproducts, particularly whey, contain so many health-promoting bacteria that some commercial pig farmers are using them to prevent diarrhea.

-Sarmauli Manurung of the Danish National Veterinary Institute at the Technical University of Denmark has conducted several studies that indicate “that fermented whey permeate can help prevent the pigs from getting diarrhea that comes from E. coli infections.”
+Sarmauli Manurung of the Danish National Veterinary Institute at the Technical University of Denmark has conducted several studies indicating “that fermented whey permeate can help prevent the pigs from getting diarrhea from E. coli infections.”